Accursio Sabella's Ancestors

 ~<^>~

-Calogero Sabella was born and baptized as Calogerus Joseph on September 8, 1799, at the mother church in Sciacca, Agrigento, Sicilia, Italy, the eldest of two known surviving sons born to Antonio Sabella and Aurelia Maniscalco.
-(Mouse over and click on his Latin church baptism record image upper left to enlarge in a new window or tab.)
+Calogero Sabella was born and baptized as Calogerus Joseph on September 8, 1799, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the eldest of two known surviving sons born to Antonio Sabella and Aurelia Maniscalco.
+(Mouse over and click on his Latin church baptism record upper left to enlarge in a new window or tab.)
 On March 19, 1830, at the St. Vito church in Sciacca, Calogero, a 30 year-old sailor married 21 year-old Caterina Saladino.
 A month before they married church banns were read on February 1st, 14th and 22nd.
-Caterina was baptized at St. Vito's church on October 5, 1808, in Sciacca, one of three known daughters born to Antonino Saladino and Francesca di Matteo.
-(Mouse over and click on her Latin church baptism record image upper right to enlarge in a new window or tab.)
+Caterina was baptized in the St. Vito's church parish of Sciacca on October 5, 1808, one of three known daughters born to Antonino Saladino and Francesca di Matteo.
+(Mouse over and click on her Latin church baptism record upper right to enlarge in a new window or tab.)
 According to the Italian naming convention, Caterina was named after her maternal grandmother, making her the second daughter born.

 Calogero and Caterina’s birth years are recorded differently on the birth and marriage records of their children and their marriage record.
 The family lived in the Quartiero Madrice section of Sciacca on #5 Cortile (courtyard) what looks like Cluidie.
 On all the early records, Calogero is listed as a Marinaio, a sailor.
 Then in 1849 he’s listed as an Industrioso, a manufacturer or trader, but in 1854, he’s listed as a Servitore, a servant.

 Calogero Sabella died on April 8, 1872, at home.
 His civil death record, in the Sciacca Civil Registration (Tribunale), 1861-1929, Vol 186, Registro Degli Atti Di Morte states he was 75 years old and his occupation is listed as Industrioso.
 It also lists his parents as Antonio and Aurelia Maniscalco, both deceased, and his wife’s name as Caterina Saladino.
-(Mouse over and click on his civil death record image right to enlarge in a new window or tab.)
-On his mother church death and burial record, he is also listed as being 75 years old, when in reality, he was only 72 years old.
-It also states his parents names, but lists his wife incorrectly as Antonina Saladino.
-(Mouse over and click on his Latin church death and burial record image lleft to enlarge in a new window or tab.)
+(Mouse over and click on his civil death record right to enlarge in a new window or tab.)
+On his mother church burial record, he is also listed as being 75 years old, when in reality, he was only 72 years old.
+It also states his parents names, and lists his wife as Chaterina Saladino.
+(Mouse over and click on his Latin church burial record left to enlarge in a new window or tab.)

 ~< Back to Chart >~

-Antonio Sabella was born on September 22, 1769, and baptized the next day as Antonius Joseph Joannes at the mother church in Sciacca, Agrigento, Sicily, Italy, the son of Calogero Sabella and Vincenza Soldano.
-(Mouse over and click on his Latin church baptism record image upper right to enlarge in a new window or tab.)
+Antonio Sabella was born on September 22, 1769, and baptized the next day as Antonius Joseph Joannes in the mother church parish of Sciacca, Agrigento, Sicily, Italy, the son of Calogero Sabella and Vincenza Soldano.
+(Mouse over and click on his Latin church baptism record upper right to enlarge in a new window or tab.)

 With lots of help from the Italian Genealogical Records Facebook group, we know that on March 4, 1830, Antonio went to a local notary (a legal official) to draw up a consent document titled a Brevetto.
 This hand written, two page document gave his son ancestor Calogero permission to marriage and can be found in Calogero’s marriage processetti.